 To ensure there is no competitive advantage, the groups will be created randomly to create an equal number of dogs.
-No requests or switching of groups will be permitted regardless of relationship to other competitors, except parent and under 16 junior handlers.
-You must notify us immediately if this is your case at time of entry.
-Failure to do means that parent and junior handler could be assigned to separate groups.
+No requests or switching of groups will be permitted regardless of relationship to other competitors, except one request for Friends and Family at time of entry.
+Please see the schedule for details.
+This process will also apply to parents and junior handlers.
+Failure to do this means that parent and junior handler could be assigned to separate groups.

 Managing Clashes for Handlers with Multiple Dogs in Non-Seeded Classes

 In the initial classes of each event (non-seeded runs) a random draw will produce the running order.
 Handlers running more than one dog will have a gap of 10 dogs (9 dogs between their runs) by moving the first-drawn dog earlier in the running order.
 If this does not achieve a 10-dog gap, then the second-drawn dog will be moved down in the running order.

 If there are not enough dogs in the class to achieve the 10-dog gap then a break of 6 minutes will be given.
 The 6-minute countdown will start as the handler’s first dog crosses the finish line.
 The handler must enter the ring with their second dog before the countdown is complete.

 Handlers with more than 2 dogs will have their dogs split using the 10-dog gap rule unless there are not enough dogs in the class whereupon the dogs will be split evenly through the running order using the 6-minute rule as described above.
 If a handler has drawn dogs close together in succeeding heights (e.g., drawn last to run in the 600 height and first to run in the 500 height) the 6-minute rule will apply and will run through while jump heights are being changed.